Skip to Content

 Another incredibly useful wilderness survival tool is a satellite communicator, like the Garmin inReach Mini, with a built-in SOS function that uses GPS to guide rescuers to your exact location.

-Remember, even very basic knowledge of wilderness first aid can make all the difference in the world if you’re injured away from civilization.
+Remember, even just a little knowledge of wilderness first aid basics can make all the difference in the world if you’re injured away from civilization.

 How to Plan The Perfect Family Camping Road Trip - Beyond The Tent